 I have a follow-up to that and another substantive question.

-What happens if that process breaks down and the young person or their family do not agree with the local authority?
-It is very common for there to be a complete mismatch between what a local authority is willing to offer and support and what a young person and their family rightly expects.
+What happens if that process breaks down and the young person or their family does not agree with the local authority?
+It is very common for there to be a complete mismatch between what a local authority is willing to offer and support and what a young person and their family rightly expect.
 What happens if agreement cannot be found?

 Mr Mundell, could you also ask your substantive question?
 We will try to get answers to both.